 Do you need rose water?
 The answer is a resounding yes.
 Apart from being multifunctional (you can use it in a bath or hair or as a perfume or mist), rose is known for its anti-inflammatory properties that can help alleviate skin irritation.

 Marula oil is one of the many ingredients that save our skin from the frigid winter air that dries it up.
-Not to mention, it has over 60% more antioxidants than argan oil (your hair will thank us).
+Not to mention, it has an incredibly high antioxidant content (your hair will thank us).
 This one from Acure is lightweight and doesn't clog up pores, making it a dream for those with skin that skews oily.

-Rose germanium helps unclog pores and is also a known antimicrobial (bacterial acne won't stand a chance).
+Rose germanium may help unclog pores and is also a known antimicrobial (bacterial acne likely won't stand a chance!).
 For times when our skin isn't feeling its best, a few spritzes of this is all that's needed to help calm down any irritation.

 Thanks to the rich base of oils and beeswax, this body moisturizer is a lifesaver for skin that's in desperate need of hydration.
 It's free of the nasties (think: synthetic preservatives, fragrances, and colorants), so sensitive skin is less likely to react.